 In 2016 we're all potential TV stars thanks to the accessibility of livestream video.
 Now we have our very own channels - on Periscope, YouTube and Facebook Live - where we can find people waxing on about pretty much anything.

 Of course only .33 percent of videos ever go viral and get over a million views.
 And fewer than half of YouTube videos ever reach 500.
 But there's always an outlier, like a hysterically excited Candace Payne unboxing a Chewbacca Mask on Facebook Live, that breaks the rules and earns 160 million views.

 What does that mean?
 Well, we’ve always been drawn to crazy stunts and train... ⇢ read more

 By Jennifer Evans, Principal of The CKP Group in Houston, Texas.

 My spouse and I work in different environments.
 He leads a technical team in the oil and gas industry.
 I spend my time at The CKP Group building robust communications efforts for clients.
 Still, we frequently “talk shop” and share best practices.
 There are two things we both detest: rudderless meetings and ineffective or missing measurement.

 Meetings that matter

 I had a recent encounter that affirmed what I already knew: While social media is not a replacement for other forms of engagement, it can be an excellent door-opener for relationship building.
 I was tweeting @jlevans about a social outing, and I referenced a possible adventure in Houston’s incredible Museum District.
 I received a response from the brand-new Editor of the Houston Business Journal, Candace Beeke (@candacebeeke).
 Candace, also a Mom, asked me for a parent review after my visit.
 Did I know there was a new Editor at HBJ?
-Of course, I make it my business to be aware of the comings and goings in the journalism world in my market.
-Had I thought ... ⇢ read more
+Of course, I make it my business to be aware... ⇢ read more

 By Amy Kossoff Smith, Write Ideas, Inc.